UniMath/agda-unimath/src/foundation/set-truncations.lagda.md

     is-surjective-and-effective-unit-trunc-Set :
       (A : UU l) →
       is-surjective-and-effective
-        ( mere-eq-Equivalence-Relation A)
+        ( mere-eq-equivalence-relation A)
         ( unit-trunc-Set)
     is-surjective-and-effective-unit-trunc-Set A =
       is-surjective-and-effective-is-set-quotient
-        ( mere-eq-Equivalence-Relation A)
+        ( mere-eq-equivalence-relation A)
         ( trunc-Set A)
         ( unit-trunc-Set ,
           reflects-mere-eq (trunc-Set A) unit-trunc-Set)